Albert J. Beveridge: Political career

 Beveridge entered politics in 1884 by speaking on behalf of presidential candidate James G. Blaine and was prominent in later campaigns, particularly in 1896, when his speeches attracted general attention.
 In 1899, Beveridge was appointed to the U.S. Senate as a Republican and served until 1911.
 He supported Theodore Roosevelt's progressive views and was the keynote speaker at the new Progressive Party convention which nominated Roosevelt for U.S. President in 1912.

 Beveridge is known as one of the most prominent American imperialists.
 He supported the annexation of the Philippines and, along with Republican leader Henry Cabot Lodge, campaigned for the construction of a new navy.
 In 1901, Beveridge became chair of the Senate Committee on Territories, which allowed him to support statehood for Oklahoma.
 However, he blocked statehood for New Mexico and Arizona because he deemed the territories too sparsely occupied by white people.
 In his opinion, they contained too many Hispanics and Native Americans, whom he described as intellectually incapable of understanding the concept of self-governance.
 He celebrated the "white man's burden" as a noble mission, part of God's plan to bring civilization to the entire world: "It is racial....
 He has marked the American people as His chosen nation...."

+Beveridge on horseback (second from the left) with Colonel Francis Gracey Childers (far left) at the University of San Agustin in Iloilo City, 1899.

 After Beveridge's election in 1905 to a second term, he became identified with the reform-minded faction of the Republican Party.
 He championed national child labor legislation, broke with President William Howard Taft over the Payne–Aldrich Tariff, and sponsored the Federal Meat Inspection Act of 1906, adopted in the wake of the publication of Upton Sinclair's The Jungle.
 Furthermore, Beveridge joined insurgents in supporting postal savings bank legislation and railroad regulations with the Mann–Elkins Act of 1910.